 You could shop at a different store if you feel like the familiarity is what’s killing your resolve.
-Or you can face the urge head on.
+Or you can face the urge head-on.

 I promise you that if you take a couple of deep breaths, remind yourself of your goals, and get your things without stopping down that dreaded aisle, the urge will pass fairly quickly.

 If, on the other hand, you can’t stop thinking about that stupid aisle, then a change of scene may be best for you.

-Occasionally it is the case that an alcohol-centered activity cannot be avoided.
-Whether it’s a wine and cheese mixer you’re in charge of at work, your cousin’s wedding, or your best friend’s birthday party, some situations can’t be altogether avoided.
+Some situations can’t be avoided altogether, whether it’s a wine and cheese mixer you’re in charge of at work, your cousin’s wedding, or your best friend’s birthday party.

 You have to decide which is more triggering: being at the bar or being around people drinking while empty-handed.
-If it’s the latter, have a chat with the bartender early in the night.
+If it’s the latter, chat with the bartender before the event gets going.

 Tell her that you’re not drinking alcohol and ask what mocktail she can mix up for you, and then keep them coming the rest of the night.